MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ### The Page tab, to explore resources that construct the current webpage

-Use the **Page** tab of the **Explorer** pane to explore the file system that's returned from the server to construct the current webpage, and select JavaScript files to view, edit, and debug.
+Use the **Page** tab of the **Navigator** pane to explore the file system that's returned from the server to construct the current webpage, and select JavaScript files to view, edit, and debug.
 The **Page** tab lists all of the resources that the page has loaded.

 :::image type="complex" source="../media/sources-page-pane.msft.png" alt-text="The Page tab" lightbox="../media/sources-page-pane.msft.png":::
    The **Page** tab
 :::image-end:::

-How the **Page** tab is organized, in the tree in the **Explorer** pane:
+How the **Page** tab is organized, in the tree in the **Navigator** pane:

 *   The top level is indicated as a **window** icon labeled as `top`, and represents an [HTML frame][W3CHtml4Frames]; `top` represents the main document frame.